Long distance bike rides

 This is the National Cycle Network's longest route.
 It runs for 355 miles (571km) between Derby and Berwick-upon-Tweed on quiet country lanes and tracks through the Peak District, Yorkshire Dales and Northumberland National Parks.

 The official map for the 150-mile (241km) section from Appleby-in-Westmorland across the North Pennines to Berwick (with a spur from Penrith) is available from Appleby and Alston Tourist Information Centres.
 It's National Route 68.

-You can find out more information on the Pennine Cycleway via the Sustrans website.
-The website also has more information about the National Cycle Network - a series of traffic-free paths and quiet, on-road cycling and walking routes, that connect to every major town and city.
+The Sustrans website has further information on the Pennine Cycleway.
+The website also has more details about the National Cycle Network - a series of traffic-free paths and quiet, on-road cycling and walking routes, that connect to every major town and city.